Private loans are education loans that are not funded by the federal government.

 Here's how loan disbursement works.

-- If your loan period is for both the fall and spring semester, the first half of your funds will disburse in the fall semester.
+- If your loan is certified for both the fall and spring semesters, the first half of your funds will disburse in the fall semester.
 The second half will disburse in the spring semester.

 - The Private Education Loan Applicant Self-Certification form must be completed by the student borrower and submitted to the lender before disbursement can occur.
 Most lenders include this form in their application process.